 It’s a small town with a population of just over 2,500 so it is difficult to imagine that it is a favourite destination for tourists.
 Much of that is due to major attractions like the Enchanted Forest, a sound and light show that takes place in October each year, and running alongside that is the Pitlochry Autumn Festival, with around 20,000 visitors.

-She was full of praise for the area, so that is possibly the reason why Pitlochry has retained its Victorian character.
-The Castle dates back to the 13th century.
+She was full of praise for the area, so that is possibly the main reason why Pitlochry has retained its Victorian character.
+This impressive Castle dates back to the 13th century.

 Other attractions in the town of Pitlochry include the Pitlochry Festival Theatre, with the biggest ensemble in Scotland.
 They say if you stay six days, you can see six plays.

 But perhaps the icing on the cake for a lot of visitors is that the town has TWO whisky distilleries, Edradour Distillery, the smallest in Scotland, and Blair Atholl.
 What a treat.